 If you’ve never listened to the Susan Wise Bauer talks about literary analysis and teaching writing for high school then you should definitely give those a listen.
 She really takes the fear out of teaching writing and literature at the high school level.

 And that’s it — I’m keeping it pretty simple and flexible.
 She’ll join us for the read alouds and she’ll complete many of the geography and art projects and mapwork that I’ve already assigned within Exploring Your World and the additional geography reading and assignments PLUS the additional literature and essay writing will make this worth 2 credits.

-Sometimes it can be a little trickier to combine when you have older children – I originally had not intended for Sarah to join in with her brothers this year.
+Sometimes it can be a little trickier to combine when you have older children — I originally had not intended for Sarah to join in with her siblings this year.
 But she really wanted to take a year to focus on World Geography (something she hasn’t done for a long time) and so I had to find a way to make it work.
 And in the end, this makes my life that much easier.
 I only have to teach geography once – I don’t have to do separate lessons.
-Even my youngest will get in on the fun, as she’s going to be studying Kindergarten – Around the World.
+Even my youngest will get in on the fun, as she’s going to be studying Level 0 – Around the World.
 This is the beauty of homeschooling.
 Everyone gets to join in with everyone’s lessons and we all get to learn together as a family.